 - Represent AFT at public meetings, field days, and educational events.

 - Complete other duties as assigned.

-The Midwest Program Manager must be entrepreneurial and a self-starter, outgoing and energetic, organized, and capable of working well independently as well as part of a team, and possesses:
+The Midwest Program Manager must be entrepreneurial and a self-starter, outgoing and energetic, organized, and capable of working well independently as well as part of a team.